Click any image to view slideshow.

 I began photographing in my late teens, when I was in college.
 My first camera was a Nikon SLR and about a year later I purchased a used Leica M4, which soon became my primary camera.
 I was intrigued both by the Leica rangefinder and the work of the photographers known for using it.
 The first photographic book I purchased was The World Of Henri Cartier-Bresson – a book I still own and treasure.
 A straightforward, documentary approach to photography became an enduring model for me.

-My first serious photographic projects were focused on lengthy international travels–a road trip across Central and South America in 1974 and a backpacking trip in the Mediterranean and North Africa two years later in 1976.
+My first serious photographic projects were focused on international travel–a road trip across Central and South America in 1974 and a backpacking trip in the Mediterranean and North Africa two years later in 1976.
 I was photographing almost exclusively in black and white during this time with the Leica M4.
-The work from my 1974 trip to Latin America became the basis for a photographic memoir, 74.M4.Latin America: a year, a camera, a road trip, which was released in Spring 2023, by Capitola Art Press, and distributed by University Press of Florida.
+The work from my 1974 trip to Latin America became the basis for a photographic memoir, 74.M4.Latin America: a year, a camera, a road trip, which was released in Spring 2023.
+The photo gallery on this page features work from my travels in the Mediterranean and North Africa in 1976.

 — Richard Sexton